Asymptotic Expansions for High-Frequency Option Data: Proof of Technical Results

-It thus remains to consider the case where \emph{exactly one} $y_\mm$ is replaced by $y_\mm-y_\mm^{n,i}$.
-Suppose this happens for one of the $y_\mm(ds_i,dz_i)$'s in from \eqref{eq:chaos} (otherwise the argument is similar).
+from \eqref{eq:chaos} (otherwise the argument is similar).
 Let $i_0$ be the position where this substitution occurs.
 Since the terms from \eqref{eq:5terms} are triple Wiener/Poisson integrals and $y_\mm$ is centered, we must have $i_0\in\{1,2,3\}$.
 Let us further consider the case $i_0=1$ and the resulting covariance with the first term on the right-hand of \eqref{eq:5terms} (the other $2+2 \times 3 = 8$ cases can be treated analogously).
 Then

 If $h^{n,i}(u_{T^n_{i-1}},s_1)$ denotes the big parenthesis, the above equals

 where $x_-=-(x\wedge 0)$.
 Since $\la(s,z)-\la(t^n_i,z) = O(\sqrt{T})$, $h^{n,i}(u_{T^n_{i-1}},s) = O^\uc(T)$ and it follows that the penultimate display is $O^\uc(\sqrt{\Den}T^{3/2-r/4})=o^\uc(\sqrt{\Den}T)$.
 In conclusion, each of the first three terms on the right-hand side of \eqref{eq:5terms} contributes \eqref{eq:A12-1} to $\ov A^{n,i,12}_{t,T}(u)$ plus some $o^\uc(\sqrt{\Den}T)$-error.